GiovaLomba/blackhole/Readme.md

 ## blackhole

-The name of the application comes from the need that lead me to write the tool.
+The name of the tool comes from the need that lead me to write the tool.
 Basically is the name of a challenge of the Misc section of the famous Hack The Box CTF web platform.